-Specific target organ toxicity - single exposure
+Specific target organ toxicity - single exposure No data available

-Specific target organ toxicity - repeated exposure
+Specific target organ toxicity - repeated exposure No data available

-Aspiration hazard
+Aspiration hazard No data available

-Additional Information

-RTECS: NO4565500
+Additional Information RTECS: NO4565500

 Overdose of iron compounds may have a corrosive effect on the gastrointestinal mucosa and be followed by necrosis, perforation, and stricture formation.
 Several hours may elapse before symptoms that can include epigastric pain, diarrhea, vomiting, nausea, and hematemesis occur.
 After apparent recovery a person may experience metabolic acidosis, convulsions, and coma hours or days later.
 Further complications may develop leading to acute liver necrosis that can result in death due to hepatic coma.
 Long term inhalation exposure to iron (oxide fume or dust) can cause siderosis.
 Siderosis is considered to be a benign pneumoconiosis and does not normally cause significant physiologic impairment.
 Siderosis can be observed on x-rays with the lungs having a mottled appearance.